ethereum/py-wasm/README.md

 Appendix which defines parts of a standard embedding, which is implemented.

-API: It may be possible to use only functions defined in the WebAssembly Spec section 7.1 Embedding.
-These functions are in pywebassembly.py and labelled "7.1", but please reference the spec for details.
-The only awkward part is passing arguments require speficying `i32.const`, `i64.const`, `f32.const`, or `f64.const` before each argument -- we are considering deviating from the spec and relaxing this requirement.
+API: It may be possible to limit the API to functions defined in the WebAssembly Spec section 7.1 Embedding.
+These functions are in section "7.1" of pywebassembly.py, but please reference the spec for details.
+The only awkward part is that `invoke_func` requires specifying `i32.const`, `i64.const`, `f32.const`, or `f64.const` with each argument -- we are considering deviating from the spec and relaxing this requirement.

 The following sample code will "spin-up" a VM instance, instantiate a module, and invoke its exported function.